The War and Treaty: Career

+The duo released their sixth album, The Story of Michael and Tanya, which is inspired by their love story, on June 19, 2026.

 Personal

 From 2003 to 2007, Michael served in the United States Army.
 He was assigned to the 1st Battalion, 6th Infantry Regiment, 2nd Brigade, 1st Armored Division.
 He served in Iraq and Germany and was a private first class.

 During deployment, his unit stayed at a private palace of Saddam Hussein which had a piano in the basement.
 Michael learned how to play piano when his company commander, Captain Robert Scheetz, encouraged him to do so, knowing that he had a passion for singing.
 Scheetz was killed on a mission shortly afterwards.
 Michael wrote his first song in Scheetz's honor and sang it at his memorial.
 He began performing at the services of other fallen soldiers.
 The duo performed and endorsed Kamala Harris for president on Saturday, November 2, 2024, at a campaign rally in Charlotte, North Carolina.